Lancia Delta: Rallying

 The Lancia Delta is one of the most successful rally cars ever, having won the World Rally Championship for manufacturers six times between 1987 and 1992.
-After the abolition of Group B Lancia was forced, as were all other manufacturers, to compete with Group A cars.
+After the abolition of Group B, following among others the fatal accident of Henri Toivonen while driving a Delta, Lancia was forced, as were all other manufacturers, to compete with Group A cars.
 The Delta HF4WD was therefore pressed into service for the 1987 season.
 Despite some flaws it was more suitable for rallying than its rivals and easily won the 1987 championship.
 The Delta's dominance helped it out in the Italian market at least, where a 42% sales increase in the first half of 1987 was directly attributed to its rallying successes.

 Competitors began to emerge during 1988, in response to whom Lancia produced first the Delta Integrale, and then in 1989 the Integrale 16v, which remained competitive until 1991 and netted the team four more world championships.
 The Evoluzione Delta was introduced for 1992 and won the championship for a record sixth year in succession, before Lancia withdrew from the sport at the end of an unsuccessful 1993 season.
 Lancia drivers won the drivers' title in 1987, 1988, 1989 and 1991.
 The four evolutions of the Delta won 46 world championship events between them, and their run of six successive manufacturers' championships remains a world record.